-The valuation allowance increased by \$4.1 million and \$0.2 million for the years ended December 31, 2012 and 2013, respectively.
+The valuation allowance increased by \$21.6 million, \$2.2 million and \$1.0 million for the years ended December 31, 2014, 2013 and 2012, respectively.
 Due to uncertainty surrounding the realization of the favorable tax attributes in the future returns, the Company has established a valuation allowance against its otherwise recognizable net deferred tax assets.

-At December 31, 2013, the Company had net operating loss carryforwards available to offset future taxable income of approximately \$115.4 million and \$171.7 million for federal and state tax purposes, respectively.
-These carryforwards will begin to expire in 2024 for federal and 2014 for state purposes, if not utilized before these dates.
-The Company also had foreign net operating loss carryforwards of approximately \$17.3 million which expire between 2014 and 2023 if not utilized.
+At December 31, 2014, the Company had net operating loss carryforwards available to offset future taxable income of approximately \$120.8 million and \$223.3 million for federal and state tax purposes, respectively.
+These carryforwards will begin to expire in 2026 for federal and 2018 for state purposes, if not utilized before these dates.
+The Company also had foreign net operating loss carryforwards of approximately \$28.8 million which expire between 2015 and 2024 if not utilized.

-At December 31, 2013, the Company had approximately \$18.4 million of federal and \$14.0 million of California research and development tax credit and other tax credit carryforwards available to offset future taxable income.
+At December 31, 2014, the Company had approximately \$23.3 million of federal and \$14.6 million of California research and development tax credit and other tax credit carryforwards available to offset future taxable income.
 The federal credits begin to expire in 2018 and the California research credits have no expiration dates.

 The Company tracks a portion of its deferred tax assets attributable to stock option benefits in a separate memorandum account.
 Therefore, these amounts are not included in the Company's gross or net deferred tax assets.
 The benefit of these stock options will not be recorded in equity unless it reduces taxes payable.
-As of December 31, 2013, the portion of the federal and state net operating losses related to stock option benefits was approximately \$1.3 million.
+As of December 31, 2014, the portion of the federal and state net operating losses related to stock option benefits was approximately \$1.4 million.

 Utilization of net operating losses and tax credit carryforwards may be limited by the "ownership change" rules, as defined in Section 382 of the Internal Revenue Code (any such limitation, a "Section 382 limitation").
 Similar rules may apply under state tax laws.
-The Company has performed an analysis to determine whether an "ownership change" occurred from inception to December 31, 2013.
-Based on this analysis, management determined that the Company did experience historical ownership changes of greater than 50% during this period.
-Therefore, the utilization of a portion of the Company's net operating losses and credit carryforwards is currently limited.
-However, these Section 382 limitations are not expected to result in a permanent loss of the net operating losses and credit carryforwards.
-As such, a reduction of the Company's gross deferred tax asset for its net operating loss and tax credit carryforwards is not necessary prior to considering the valuation allowance.
+The Company performed a Section 382 analysis ("Section 382 analysis") to determine whether an "ownership change" occurred from inception to December 31, 2013 and then for the year ended December 31, 2014, the Company reviewed changes in its stock ownership to determine if an "ownership change" occurred.
+Based on the Section 382 analysis, management determined that the Company did experience historical ownership changes of greater than 50% from inception to December 31, 2013, but that no additional ownership changes occurred during 2014.
+The Company has considered the Section 382 limitation on its net operating losses and credit carryforwards.
 In the event the Company experiences any subsequent changes in ownership, the amount of net operating losses and research and development credit carryforwards useable in any taxable year could be limited and may expire unutilized.